Topology of angle valued maps, bar codes and Jordan blocks: The results

-{\it Prior work:} The approach of relating the topology of a space to the homological behavior of the levels of a real or angle valued map expands the ideas of ``persistence theory'' introduced in \cite{ELZ02}.
-It also owes to the apparently forgotten efforts and ideas of R.~Deheuvels to extend Morse theory to all continuous functions (fonctionelles) cf.\ \cite{RD55}, ideas which preceded persistence theory.
-The stability phenomena for bar codes in classical persistence theory was first established in \cite {CEH07}.
+Relating the topology of a space to the homological behavior of the sublevel sets of a real or angle-valued map represents what ``persistence theory'' introduced in \cite{ELZ02} intends to do.
+Prior efforts to extend Morse theory to all continuous real-valued functions (fonctionelles) can be found in the papers of M.~Morse \cite{MO} and R.~Deheuvels \cite{RD55}, which preceded persistence theory.
+The work of R.~Deheuvels \cite{RD55}, permits to derive the barcodes (the support of persistence diagrams as considered in \cite{ELZ02} or \cite{EH}) from the differentials of Leray spectral sequence of a real valued tame map.
+The same observation holds about the barcodes in the zigzag persistence and persistence for circle valued maps but we can not find this in this existing in literature.

+A stability phenomena for the persistence diagrams associated to a real valued map in classical persistence theory was first established in \cite{CEH07}.

 The first use of graph representations in connection with persistence appears first in \cite{CSD09} under the name of zigzag persistence.
+The graphs considered are all linear finite graphs whose collection of indecomposable representations is finite and not hard to describe and interpret as bar codes (of four types).

-The definition of bar codes and of Jordan cells for $\mathbb S^1$-valued tame maps was first provided in \cite{BD11} based on graph representations. .2in
+The definition of bar codes and of Jordan cells for $\mathbb S^1$-valued tame maps was first provided in \cite{BD11} based on graph representations of the cyclic graph $G_{2m}$ whose indecomposable representations are more complex and led in addition to bar codes to Jordan cells.

+The referee points out a that a number of the results in this paper are reminiscent of behavior of the bar codes in zigzag persistence cf.\ \cite{CSD09} and this deserves to be mentioned.
+We are happy to do so.
+Reminiscences of the work of \cite{CEH09} in the Poincar\'e duality Theorems~\ref{T6} should be also acknowledged.